Ariel-David/OOP_Polynom/README.md

 5.Min
 6.Comp
 7.None

-# The comlex function can be represented by four ways:
+# The complex function can be represented by five ways:
-An operator and two Complex Functions in parenthesis with a comma bitween them.
+1.An operator and two Complex Functions in parenthesis with a comma bitween them.
-An operator and a Complex Function or a Polynom or a Monom in parenthesis of ether side the comma.
+2.An operator and a Complex Function or a Polynom or a Monom in parenthesis of ether side the comma.
-An operator and two Polynoms in parenthesis with a comma bitween them.
+3.An operator and two Polynoms in parenthesis with a comma bitween them.
-An operator and two Monoms in parenthesis with a comma bitween them.
+4.An operator and two Monoms in parenthesis with a comma bitween them.
-An operator and a Polynom and a Monom in parenthesis of ether side the comma.
+5.An operator and a Polynom and a Monom in parenthesis of ether side the comma.

 This project was written by Ariel David